cfieber/fiat/README.md

 ---

 ### Accounts
-Accounts are setup within Clouddriver and queried by Fiat for its configured `requiredGroupMembership` restrictions.
+Accounts are setup within Clouddriver and queried by Fiat for its configured `requiredRoles` restrictions.

 ### Applications
 Applications are the combination of config metadata pulled from Front50 and server group names (e.g., application-stack-details).
 Application permissions sit beside application configuration in S3/Google Cloud Storage.

 ### Service Accounts
 Fiat Service Accounts are groups that act as a user during automated triggers (say, from a GitHub push or Jenkins build).
-Authorization is built in by making the service account a member of a group specified in `requiredGroupMembership`.
+Authorization is built in by making the service account a member of a group specified in `requiredRoles`.

 ---